 Coincidentally the Hidden York walk began just opposite my hotel (the inexpensive but comfortable Jorvik House on Marygate).
 It took me across the Museum Gardens, past the Minster, and through the historic heart of York.
 And, despite the fact that most of the route was familiar to me, I did come across some hidden passages, old pubs and small chapels that I had not seen before.

 I did take the odd detour, but that is the point of a walk like this.
-I stopped at Barley Hall, a medieval townhouse that is now a museum, and enjoyed the special exhibition of “Magic and Mystery” (which runs until June 2019).
-And, given the number of times I’ve walked the city walls, I was surprised to discover a section of medieval wall I’d never seen before – part of the enclosure of St Mary’s Abbey.
+I stopped at Barley Hall, a medieval townhouse that is now a museum, and enjoyed the special exhibition of “Magic and Mystery” (that one has now finished, but there are new exhibitions all the time).
+And, given the number of times I had walked the city walls, I was surprised to discover a section of medieval wall I’d never seen before – part of the enclosure of St Mary’s Abbey.